healeycodes/py-looper/README.md

 e.g., `python main.py my_image.png my_audio.mp3 1.0 my_movie` creates `[movie_name].mp4` in the py-looper directory.

+The resulting video file will have the same dimensions as the supplied [image].

-Note: spaces in these arguments will require the argument to be passed with `'` single quote marks.
+Spaces in these arguments will require the argument to be passed with `'` single quote marks.
 E.g., `'My Image File.png'`.

-Also note: use tab to autocomplete image/audio file names and locations.
+Use tab to autocomplete image/audio filenames and locations.

 #### [image]

 Any picture file (png, tiff, jpeg, etc.)

-Note: the resulting video file will have the same dimensions as the supplied image.

 #### [audio]